neuralnishan/neuralnishan.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hi There!
-Let's make it worth it"
+Let's make it worth it :)"
 excerpt: "About me"
 author_profile: true
 redirect_from: